Rafael Devers Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.

-- The Rays' 1.70 team ERA ranks first among all league pitching staffs.
+- The Rays have a 1.73 team ERA that is No. 1 among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.